rf8f76e33/apijam-FS/Lab Guides/Appendix 1 - Creating Composite APIs/README.md

 the location query variable, to create a customized response.

     a.
-Go to the ‘Develop’ tab of your proxy in the Apigee Edge Management UI, and add a new policy to the response of the Find All Hotels flow.
+Go to the ‘Develop’ tab of your proxy in the Apigee Edge Management UI, and add a new policy to the response of the Find All Payments flow.

     b.
 From the ‘New Policy’ drop-down, select the ‘Javascript’ policy and add it with the following properties: